 Bridging finance covers the gap between buying your new property and selling your old one.

 Bridging home loans can be used by home buyers who have found a home they want to buy but haven’t yet found a buyer for their previous home.
-Bridging loans can generally be organised very quickly, and can help borrowers who need to move quickly to secure the purchase of a new property.
+Bridging loans can generally be organised very quickly and can help borrowers who need to move on securing the purchase of a new property.

 How do bridging loans work?

 Bridging loans are calculated on the amount owing on your current mortgage, plus the purchase price of your new property.
 This figure is known as your “peak debt”.
-For example, if you owe $250,000 on your current mortgage and are purchasing a new property for $600,000, your peak debt would be $850,000.
+For example, if you owe $250,000 on your current mortgage and purchase a new property for $600,000, your peak debt is $850,000.

-Your lender will then subtract the likely sale price of your existing home from this figure, generally building in a buffer to take into account the possibility of selling at a lower price, to arrive at your ongoing balance.
-This will be the amount of your bridging loan.
+Your lender then subtracts the likely sale price of your existing home from this figure.
+Generally, the lender builds in a buffer to consider the possibility of selling at a lower price and then arrives at your ongoing balance—this is the amount of your bridging loan.

 Bridging loans are interest-only loans, meaning you only owe for the interest charged on your ongoing balance.
-Lenders will usually capitalise this interest, making it payable upon the sale of your existing property.
-At this point, the bridging loan will revert to a normal home loan.
+Lenders usually capitalise on this interest, making it payable upon the sale of your existing property.
+At this point, the bridging loan reverts to a standard mortgage.

-The two main types of bridging loans are known as: Closed bridging loans and open bridging loans.
+The two main types of bridging loans are closed bridging loans and open bridging loans.

 Closed bridging loans

-Closed bridging finance has a pre-agreed date by which the property will be sold and the loan repaid.
-A closed bridge is only available to homebuyers who have already exchanged on the sale of their existing property.
+Closed bridging finance has a pre-agreed date by which the property is sold and the loan repaid.
+Therefore, a closed bridge is only available to homebuyers who have already exchanged on the sale of their existing property.

 Open bridging loans

-Bridging loans are generally offered for periods up to 6 months, though in some cases lenders may offer a bridging period of up to 12 months.
-Most bridging loans are for the purchase of an established property, though some lenders will allow bridging loans for the construction of a new property.
+Bridging loans are generally offered for up to 6 months, though in some cases, lenders may provide a bridging period of up to 12 months.
+Most bridging loans are for purchasing an established property, though some lenders allow bridging loans to construct a new property.

-Keep in mind you will still need a 20% deposit for your new property, as bridging loans aren’t covered by lenders mortgage insurance (LMI).
-If you do not have funds readily available then a deposit bond is one alternative.
-A deposit bond is a substitute for a cash deposit that guarantees the purchaser will pay the full purchase amount by the settlement date.
+However, you still need a 20% deposit for your new property, as lenders mortgage insurance (LMI) doesn’t cover bridging loans.
+If you do not have funds readily available, then a deposit bond is one alternative.
+A deposit bond is a substitute for a cash deposit that guarantees the purchaser will pay the total purchase amount by the settlement date.

-When applying for a deposit bond, an independent assessment will be made by your deposit bond provider.
-Bonds can be issued for a period of up to 48 months, however the shorter the period the bond is required, the lower the cost to the borrower.
+When applying for a deposit bond, your deposit bond provider makes an independent assessment.
+Providers can issue bonds for up to 48 months, but the shorter the period, the lower the cost to the borrower.

 What else do I need to be aware of?

 While there are many advantages with bridging loans, there are some disadvantages too.
-In some cases, people may find it harder to sell their existing homes as quickly as they thought, which means you’ll be up for a lot more interest since you’re now paying off two mortgages.
+In some cases, people may find it harder to sell their existing homes as quickly as they thought, which means you’ll pay a lot more interest as you’re now repaying two mortgages.

-Another catch is some people may be forced to sell their existing home for a lower price than was originally intended.
+Another catch is some people may be forced to sell their existing homes for a lower price than initially intended.
 Others may find they don’t have sufficient equity in their homes to qualify for a bridging loan.

 - Avoid paying for two home loans.
-The main feature of a bridging finance loan is that it will allow you to avoid taking out another full home loan loan.
+The main feature of a bridging finance loan is that it allows you to avoid taking out another full mortgage.

 - Interest-only repayments.
-While you have the bridging finance loan you will not have to make full repayments on both loans.
-You will have to pay off your regular loan as you have been and you will only have to pay the interest portion of the repayments on the bridging finance.
+While you have the bridging finance loan, you don’t have to make total repayments on both loans.
+Instead, you have to pay off your regular mortgage as you have been, and you only have to pay the interest portion of the repayments on the bridging finance.

-- You will need to know how much your home will sell for.
-When you get a bridging finance loan you should be able to accurately predict how much your old property will sell for.
-If it doesn’t sell for as much as you plan then you may find that you don’t have enough money to pay off the loan and buy the new home.
+- You need to know how much your home will sell for.
+When you get a bridging finance loan, you need to accurately predict how much your old property will sell for.
+If it doesn’t sell for as much as you plan, then you may find that you don’t have enough money to pay off the loan and buy the new home.

-- The longer the sale takes the more interest you will pay.
-It can be hard to predict how long it will take to sell your old home.
-If the old home takes a long time to sell you’ll have to pay more in interest.
+- The longer the sale takes, the more interest you pay.
+Unfortunately, it can be hard to predict how long it will take to sell your old home.
+If the old house takes a long time to sell, you have to pay more in interest.

 - You could face break costs.
-If your current mortgage is a fixed rate home loan, you may have to pay break costs associated with exiting the loan early.
+For example, if your current mortgage is a fixed-rate mortgage, you may have to pay break costs for exiting the loan early.